 The most common treatment performed by endodontists is the endodontic therapy or root canal treatment.
 It is a treatment for the infected pulp of a tooth which results in the elimination of infection.

-There are additional cases where an endodontist can be required such as: oral surgery, treating cracked teeth, and treating dental trauma in order to save the tooth.
+There are additional cases where an endodontist can be required such as: tooth abscess or infection treatment, oral surgery, treating cracked teeth, and treating dental trauma in order to save the tooth.

 In addition, endodontists use microscopes during treatment to better see the small internal anatomy of teeth and to avoid to take away too much tooth structure.
 Also, endodontists use CBCT (3D imaging) for diagnosis and treatment planning of endodontic cases